Supply Chain Trends Every Packaging Leader Must Watch

 What Are the Top Risks for Supply Chains in 2026?

-Companies are facing a mix of technological, geopolitical, and environmental challenges that could impact every stage of the supply chain.
+Companies are facing a mix of technological, geopolitical, and environmental challenges that could impact every stage of the packaging supply chain.

 Top Supply Chain Risks